• Skip to primary navigation

 Instructions

-• Light charcoal and spread it evenly across one-half of the grill.
+• Light charcoal and spread it evenly across the bottom of one-half of the grill.
 If using propane, light burners only on one side of the grill.

-• Oil grates with paper towel soaked in vegetable oil to prevent sticking.
+• Place grill grates over the charcoal and oil grates with paper towel soaked in vegetable oil to prevent sticking.

 • Place brats on grates directly over charcoal and grill on each side until browned.
 If the casing bursts or burns move brats further from the coals to reduce cooking temperature.

-• Cook brats for 15-20 minutes, or until internal temperature reaches 160 degrees.
+• Turn the brats every couple of minutes to prevent burning, moving them further away from the hot coals if needed, and cook brats for 15-20 minutes or until internal temperature reaches 160 degrees.
 Cooked brats are firm to the touch.

-• Keep brats warm in a Brat Bath until ready to serve.
+• Keep bratwursts warm in a Brat Bath until ready to serve.

 • Serve on buns with onions, sauerkraut, and brat sauce.